metacpan/metacpan-cpan-extracted/distros/M/Module-Generic/README.md

 \_set\_get\_uuid
 ----------------

-Provided with an object property name, and an UUID (Universal Unique Identifier) and this stores it as an object of [Module::Generic::Scalar](https://metacpan.org/pod/Module::Generic::Scalar){.perl-module}.
+Provided with an object, a property name, and an UUID (Universal Unique Identifier) and this stores it as an object of [Module::Generic::Scalar](https://metacpan.org/pod/Module::Generic::Scalar){.perl-module}.